Bible verses about mental illness

 What I am saying is that we have forgotten that sin can lead to sickness.
 I used to deal with terrible anxiety and the reason for this was my sin.

-I hardened my heart from convictions and felt so guilty.
+I hardened my heart to conviction and felt so guilty.
 I felt like I was being eaten alive and I became paranoid.

 Unrepentant and willful sin breaks us and separates us from God.
 When I finally accepted Christ my anxiety stopped.